giuseppe998e/bbacklight/README.md

       Show this help text
   -version
       Show version
-  -get [raw]
+      And, possibly, if a different version is available on GitHub -get [raw]
-      Show the current brightness percentage (rounded down) If 'raw' is provided, it shows current brightness value -inv <percentage> (w/o % symbol)
+      Show the current brightness percentage (rounded down) If 'raw' is provided, it shows the current brightness value -inv <percentage> (w/o % symbol)
       Increase the brightness by a percentage value decided by the user -dec <percentage> (w/o % symbol)